hai-gen/2023/README.md

-INSTRUCTRUCTIONS for creating a new site (like for  new year)
+# Instructions for creating a new site for a new conference year

-1. on github website, in the hai-gen FOLDER (which is not a repo), create a new repo called "2023" (or whatever you want) https://github.com/hai-gen (hai-gen older)
+1. On the Github website, in the `hai-gen` FOLDER (which is not a repo), create a new repo called "2023" (or whatever you want) https://github.com/hai-gen (hai-gen older)

 https://github.com/hai-gen/2023 (new repo)

 2. Set the github repo to be a "pages" https://github.com/hai-gen/2023/settings/pages